We got a scare on Thursday!

 Is yours up to date?
 Ping me if you need a link to any of these forms and don’t wait for an emergency!

-Karl Bruns-Kyler Colorado Medicare insurance broker smiling at Plato.
+Karl Bruns-Kyler Colorado Medicare insurance broker discussing ideas that could make the weekend better.

 Plato was thrilled I didn’t have to leave him again.
 He likes being with our daughter Sus and her animals when we are out of town, but I know he is happiest at home (maybe I’m just projecting).